xonsh/xonsh/news/feat-colored-tracebacks.rst

 **Added:**

-* Tracebacks are now printed in color if available (promt_toolkit shell with pygments installed and $COLOR_RESULTS enabled)
+* Tracebacks are now printed in color if available (interactive session with shell that supports colors with pygments installed and $COLOR_RESULTS enabled)

 **Changed:**